Alexapure

 Founder & story

-Alexapure is the water-filtration line operated by My Patriot Supply, an Idaho-based emergency-preparedness retailer founded in 2008.
-Unlike many of the gravity-filter brands that simply rebrand the same imported ceramic-and-carbon elements, Alexapure manufactures the Pro system in the United States and contracts independent labs to test against NSF/ANSI 42 and 53 standards.
+Alexapure is the water-filtration line operated by My Patriot Supply, an emergency-preparedness retailer founded in Sandpoint, Idaho in 2008 (now headquartered in Salt Lake City, Utah).
+Unlike many of the gravity-filter brands that simply rebrand the same imported ceramic-and-carbon elements, Alexapure's filter elements are manufactured in the United States, and the complete Pro system is designed and assembled in the US using a mix of domestic and imported components.
+The company contracts independent labs to test against NSF/ANSI 42 and 53 standards.

 What's in it (and what isn't)

 The filter element is a four-stage composite: a ceramic outer shell, an activated carbon core, an ion exchange resin, and an absorbent media bed.
-The housing is 304 stainless steel manufactured domestically.
+The filter elements themselves are US-manufactured.
+The complete system housing is 304 stainless steel and the Pro system is designed and assembled in the United States, though the system as a whole incorporates a mix of domestic and imported components per the company's own documentation.
 Replacement elements are sold individually and the company publishes the per-element flow rate (~0.25 gal/hr per element after break-in).

 Where they fall short

 This is a gravity-fed system, not a flow-through one, so if you're used to pulling a glass straight from the tap, the lifestyle shift is real — you'll be refilling a 2.25-gallon upper chamber once or twice a day for a family of four.
 The initial element break-in flushes are tedious (the first 1–2 fills should be discarded).
-My Patriot Supply's broader catalog leans heavily into fear-led survivalist marketing, which colors the brand whether or not it's representative of how Alexapure is built.
-Finally, fluoride reduction is element-specific and requires the optional fluoride/arsenic filters as an add-on; it's not included in the base system, despite what some retailer pages imply.
+My Patriot Supply's broader catalog is built around emergency-preparedness and survivalist product categories, which is a different brand register than Alexapure's product-focused positioning; buyers attracted to the filter may not be in the market for the rest of the catalog.
+Finally, fluoride reduction with Alexapure is element-specific: the base Pro system uses the standard filter element, while meaningful fluoride and arsenic reduction requires Alexapure's separate fluoride/arsenic add-on element, sold individually.
+Shoppers should review the per-contaminant test data for the specific element configuration they intend to buy.

 Who it's for